 You are probably thinking of creating a book website, but here I am going to tell you why you need to start an author blog instead.
-You will use this author blog when you upload new books, ‘social share’ your articles, and put your ‘media mentions’ or ‘media kit’ page together.
+You will use this author website when you upload new books, ‘social share’ your articles, and put your ‘media mentions’ or ‘media kit’ page together.

-But… with your Author Website, the site can be added to and morph over a decade or so, as you put out more products for your growing number of fans.
+But… with your Author Website, the site can be added to and morph over a decade or so, as you launch more ‘products’ for your growing number of fans.

 Author Blog Design recommendations

-If you want to continually add and share articles, direct people to find out more about you, and add a book store, then WordPress hosted on your domain name is the best bet.
+If you want to continually add and share articles, direct people to find out more about you, and add a bookstore, then WordPress hosted on your domain name is the best bet.
 Registering your Domain Name yourself means you always know where it is and when it is due.
 I recommend using Netregistry, if an Australian, for your domain names.
 I have used them (or their predecessor) for 15 years!

 Which Hosting Plan to choose?